mgmoritzdev/brizolara.github.io/README.md

 Significant changes:
 - Author info, date, ratings were all removed from the boxes (postbox.html and featuredbox.html)
 - Instead, a set of small buttons reflecting the type of media found in the post are shown at the bottom (they are defined in small_buttons_postbox.html)
 - Added internationalization via Jekyll plugin *polyglot*.
-It is also included as a git submodule, in case it needs to be recompiled (do this by `gem install jekyll-polyglot` inside \poliglot).
-For usage, please check poliglot's README.
+For usage, please check poliglot's README at https://github.com/untra/polyglot.

 ---